-We were in Ambergris Caye, which is actually the most popular caye to snorkel from since the water is very clear and the easy access to the reef since its super close by.
-On our snorkel trip with Searious Adventures we made stops at Hol Chan Marine Reserve and Shark Ray Alley.
+We stayed in Ambergris Caye, Belize which is the best place to stay in Belize for snorkeling and it’s actually the most popular caye to snorkel from since the water is very clear and the easy access to the reef since its super close by.
+We decided to snorkel with Serious Adventures because they had the best price, provided all snorkeling gear, and they had the stops we were looking for such as Hol Chan Marine Reserve and Shark Ray Alley.

 Since the reef is about 4 miles off the coast of Ambergris Caye we had to take a boat to our snorkeling sites.
 There were 2 other couples on the boat with us, along with our snorkeling instructor.
 One of the women was older and she mentioned that this was her 3rd time snorkeling, which was actually very relieving for me because I was TERRIFIED, but I figured if she could do it I could do it.
 Plus, our snorkeling instructor said “Don’t be scared.
 The fish won’t eat you.”
 He had a point.